 NPDES coverage extends only to discharges into navigable waters and sets different standards for the amount of waste that may be discharged based on:

-Facilities that dispose of wastes in any way not in accordance with the federal RCRA guidelines or NPDES requirements for discharging water are deemed to be violators of the law.
+Facilities violate the law if they dispose of waste in any way not in accordance with the federal RCRA guidelines or NPDES requirements for discharging wastewater.

 What are residuals?